What Is Form 1099-DA and What Does It Mean for Crypto Investors?

 What is Form 1099-DA and what does it mean for crypto investors?

-Why is the IRS launching Form 1099-DA?
+Why did the IRS launch Form 1099-DA?

 Key highlights of the new requirements include:

-- Real Estate Reporting: Real estate reporting entities, such as title companies, closing attorneys, mortgage lenders, and real estate brokers, will have to report the fair market value of digital assets paid as consideration by real estate purchasers to acquire real estate in real estate transactions that close on or after January 1, 2025.
-They will also be required to include the fair market value of digital assets paid to sellers of real estate on Form 1099-S.
+- Real Estate Reporting: Real estate reporting entities, such as title companies, closing attorneys, mortgage lenders, and real estate brokers, have to report the fair market value of digital assets paid as consideration by real estate purchasers to acquire real estate in real estate transactions that close on or after January 1, 2025.
+They are also required to include the fair market value of digital assets paid to sellers of real estate on Form 1099-S.

-These proposed regulations are designed to provide taxpayers, tax professionals, and others with clear information and reporting certainty regarding digital assets.
+The proposed regulations are designed to provide taxpayers, tax professionals, and others with clear information and reporting certainty regarding digital assets.
 They aim to improve compliance and ensure that digital assets are not used to hide taxable income.

-How is crypto currently reported?
+How was crypto previously reported?

-Challenges with existing reporting methods
+Challenges with the previous reporting methods

-How will Form 1099-DA help?
+How does Form 1099-DA help?

 What's included in Form 1099-DA?